soxueren/atsd/installation/docker.md

  * [ATSD] ATSD start completed.
 ```

-ATSD web interface is accessible on port 8088/http and 8443/https.
+The ATSD web interface is accessible on port 8088/http and 8443/https.

 ## Launch Parameters